APonce911/jekyll-mywebsite/_drafts/scala-oop.md

 protected methods - allows use on subclasses public methods - anyone can access the method
 When extending a class, you must specify the correct constructors.

+Polimorphysm
+a method call will use the most overwritten version of a method.
+EX Animal - Dog eat methods

+overRiDING vs overLoading

+overRiding: Supplying different implementation on derived classes
+overLoading: Supplying multiple names with same name on the same class, but different signatures